polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-1.png)

-Verify all applications and manifests in the GitHub repository are present and their status is healthy in the argocd UI
+Notice that the cluster_manifests in the GitHub repository matches config in the Argocd UI

 ```shell